DomJ189/BuildBot/README.md

 ## Option 1: Direct Installation (Recommended)

 ### Android Users
+1. Connect your Android device to your computer via USB
-1. Download the APK file provided with this submission (Can be found in /build/app/outputs/flutter-apk/buildbot.apk)
+2. Drag the APK file provided with this submission (Can be found in /apk/buildbot.apk) to your Android device
-2. On your Android device, open the APK file
+3. Go to file manager, find the APK file, and tap it to download
-3. If prompted, allow installation from unknown sources
+4. If prompted, allow installation from unknown sources
-4. Install and launch the app
+5. Once installed, launch the app

 ### System Requirements
 - Android 6.0 or higher